lukeenterprise/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Replace the *index.html* from the financial application to the *public* folder.
 	![alt text](images/editNodeJSProjectFinancial.png "Edit the Node.js project")

-8. Re-Deploy the new code to the Node.js Runtime in Bluemix using the **cf push** command you learned in step 6.
+8. Re-Deploy the new code to the Node.js Runtime in Cloud using the **cf push** command you learned in step 6.

-9. Re-Click **Visit App URL** on Bluemix.
+9. Re-Click **Visit App URL** on Cloud.
 	![alt text](images/nodejsAppRedeploy.png "Node.js Main Panel")

-The Financial Risk Management application is now hosted in Bluemix and use the Finance Risk Management API.
+The Financial Risk Management application is now hosted in Cloud and use the Finance Risk Management API.

 ## 2. Make a cognitive application using Watson Services

-1. Integrate [IBM Watson Services] (APIs) from the Bluemix catalog.
+1. Integrate [IBM Watson Services] (APIs) from the Cloud catalog.
 	![alt text](images/watsonServices.png "Watson services")
 	* Choose one of them.